WavePlayz/Script-API/coding-style-guide.md

 `PascalCase` for main file

 ### Imports
-less than 2
+for less imports
 ```js
 import { one, two } from <file>
 ```
-greater than 2
+for large imports
 ```js
 import {
 	one,